Eng-Abdelrahman-Mostafa-Mohamed/Transformer-From-Scratch-/README.md

  )

- # know How to use Pre trained LLm models .
+ # How to use Pre trained LLm models .
    - Retrain it from Scratch (use it as arciticture only)
    - Apply Transfer Learning (Fine tuning)
       - [example of fine tuning is Instruction Fine tuning](https://www.kaggle.com/code/abdelrahmanm2003/napoleon-bonapart)